Divorce and Your Conditional Residence Status: How to File a Divorce Waiver With Form I-751

 What Happens After You File

-After you file your petition, USCIS will issue you a receipt notice on Form I-797 that will serve as your green card after your conditional card expires and will allow you to continue to live and work in the United States and travel abroad.
+After you file your petition, USCIS will issue you a receipt notice on Form I-797 that will extend your conditional resident status for one year.
+The I-797 will serve as your green card after your conditional card expires and will allow you to continue to live and work in the United States and travel abroad.

 Make sure to respond to all requests for evidence and appointment notices from USCIS.
 Most petitions to lift conditions that are filed with a waiver of the joint filing requirement will be referred to a local office for an interview.
 When you attend your interview, bring copies of all evidence that you submitted along with your Form I-797 and be prepared to answer questions about your marriage and divorce.